jfinkels/flask-restless/docs/searchformat.rst

 parameter specifying a search.
 The search functionality in Flask-Restless is relatively simple, but should suffice for many cases.

-If the ``allow_patch_many`` keyword argument is set to ``True`` when calling the :meth:`APIManager.create_api` function, then :http:method:`patch` requests will accept search queries as well.
-In this case, every instance of the model which meets the criteria of the search will be patched.
-For more information, see :ref:`allowpatchmany`.

 .. _queryformat:

 Query format